 - Ravitch technique.
-This older procedures involves a much larger incision down the center of the chest.
+This older procedure involves a much larger incision down the center of the chest.
 The surgeon removes the deformed cartilage attaching the ribs to the lower breastbone and then fixes the breastbone into a more normal position with surgical hardware, such as a metal strut or mesh supports.
-These supports are removed in six to 12 months.
+These supports are removed after 12 months.

 Most people who undergo surgery to correct pectus excavatum are happy with the change in how their chests look, no matter which procedure is used.
 Although most surgeries for pectus excavatum are performed around the growth spurt at puberty, many adults also have benefitted from pectus excavatum repair.

-Temporarily freezing the nerves to block pain (cryoablation) can help with recovery and decrease postoperative pain for four to six weeks.
+There are many options for pain control after surgery to help improve recovery.
+Cryoablation temporarily freezes the nerves to block pain after surgery and can help with recovery and decrease postoperative pain for 4 to 6 weeks.

 Potential future treatments

 The FDA has recently approved the use of suction cups to help raise the depressed breastbone in younger patients developing pectus.
 Used for 20 to 30 minutes daily, this is a potential treatment to prevent the worsening of pectus in children as they grow.

 Most adolescents just want to fit in and look like their peers.
 This can be exceptionally difficult for youngsters who have pectus excavatum.
 In some cases, counseling may be needed to help master coping skills.
 Online support groups and forums also are available, where you can talk with people who are facing the same types of problems.